 - Take your attention to the right shoulder and right arm, palms and fingers then repeat this on the left shoulder and left arm, throat, face and finally the top of the head.

 - Take a deep breath in, observe the sensations in your body, and relax in this still state for a few minutes.

 - Now, slowly becoming aware of your body and surroundings, turn to your right side and keep lying down for a few more minutes.
 Rolling over to the right side makes the breath flow through the left nostril which helps cool the body.

 - Taking your own time, you may then slowly sit up, and whenever you feel comfortable, slowly and gradually open your eyes.

 Yoga nidra is thus a joyous, effortless way to end your yoga practice.
-Just let go, relax and enjoy the experience that follows.
+Let go, relax and enjoy the experience that follows.

-(Based on inputs by senior Art of Living Yoga teachers: Dinesh Kashikar and Shriram Sarvotham.)
+This article is based on inputs by senior Sri Sri Yoga teachers: Dinesh Kashikar and Shriram Sarvotham.